AI4Finance-Foundation/FinRL/docs/source/developer_guide/development_setup.rst

 -Once you run a .py file, you will notice that you may still have some missing packages.
 In that case, simply pip install them.

-For example, we will revise FinRL.
+For example, we revise FinRL.

 .. code-block:: bash